atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I
 Mrs. Selby, overhearing this answer,
 - t
-bounced into the room, and Said, she did not know what he meant by comfortable; that he talked in a strange manner; that she had not the least idea of the word comfortable', that it was a very old-fashioned word, and that nobody thought of comfort. — Taste, elegance, and magnificence, " conti.
+bounced into the room, and Said, she did not know what he meant by comfortable; that he talked in a strange manner; that she had not the least idea of the word comfortable', that it was a very old-fashioned word, and that nobody thought of comfort. --Taste, elegance, and magnificence, " conti.
 .
 nued she, are the fashionable expres Sions: people who are in a style of